nathan755/BlackJackPygame/README.md

 Number of issues (Not Finished)

-To Play cd run run.py file
+To Play run the run.py file